hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 The outputs from a HAPI server to the `about`, `catalog`, `capabilities`, and `info` endpoints are JSON objects, the formats of which are described below in the sections detailing each endpoint.
-The `data` endpoint must be able to deliver Comma Separated Value (CSV) data, but may optionally deliver data content in binary format or JSON format.
-The response stream format are described in the [Data Stream Content](#data-stream-content) section.
+The `data` endpoint must be able to deliver Comma Separated Value (CSV) data following the RFC 4180 standard [1], but may optionally deliver data content in binary format or JSON format.
+The response stream formats are described in the [Data Stream Content](#data-stream-content) section.

 The following is the detailed specification for the five main HAPI endpoints as